 In the photograph below, Tissot poses for Waiting for the Ferry (c.
 1878) in his garden at Grove End Road with Kathleen Newton and her children, Muriel Violet Newton and Cecil Newton.

 Kathleen Newton died of tuberculosis at Tissot’s St. John’s Wood home in November, 1882, and he immediately moved back to his Paris villa.
 He tried, and failed, to recapture his early success before embarking on an ambitious new project.
 In 1885-86, he made his first trip to Palestine to research his illustrated Life of Our Lord Jesus Christ.
-In the above photograph, c.
-1890, Tissot was in his mid-fifties.
-His self-portrait in watercolor, below, was painted around the same time.
+In the above photograph, taken in 1898, Tissot was sixty-two.
+His self-portrait in watercolor, below, was painted somewhat earlier.